Wall Street 101 Camp Update (4/1/2021)

-Due to the COVID-19 pandemic, the 2021 Wall Street 101 Summer Camps will be held online starting June 28th.
-The decision to go online reaffirms the primary goal of the Wall Street 01 Camps -- to create a fun, educational, and, most importantly, safe environment for the camp participants.
-There are no significant changes in the program.
+Due to the COVID-19 pandemic, the 2021 Wall Street 101 Summer Camps will be held online starting June 28.
+The decision to go online reaffirms the Wall Street 01 Camps' primary goal -- to create a fun, educational, and, most importantly, safe environment for the camp participants.
 We are also expanding our program due to suggestions from our corporate partners and former attendees.
-This year, we will have four sessions on stock market research and investment, a session on macroeconomics and financial markets, and a brand new session on portfolio management.
+This year, we will have four identical sessions on stock market and investment research, a session on macroeconomics and financial markets, and a session on portfolio management.
 All sessions will be taught by faculty with industry experience.
-Each session will be stretched over two weeks to reduce zoom fatigue.
-An applicant may pick either the morning session or the afternoon session.
+Each session will be stretched over two weeks to reduce Zoom fatigue.
+Finally, we are lowering the tuition to make it affordable for all students, and enrollment may be limited to 35 students per session.
 Click here for program details and frequently asked questions.
-Finally, we are lowering the tuition to make it affordable for all students, and enrollment will be limited to 35 students per session.
-Please contact us at firstname.lastname@example.org if you have additional questions.
+Please email us at email@example.com if you have additional questions.

 Wall Street 101

 Historically, the Wall Street 101 Programs were held on campus during June and July.
 All classes were scheduled in the Bentley University’s world-class academic Trading Room in Waltham, MA.
 Typically, each camp is a 5-day non-residential (or residential) program that provides a fun and interactive opportunity for rising high school juniors and seniors to learn about the global financial markets.